 Allowable THU and TVU for the positioning of these fixed aids and features significant to navigation are presented in Table 2.

 One may consider drying features (including rocks) which are positioned by topographic means to be topographic features significant to navigation.
-Regardless of the positioning methodology, maximum allowable uncertainties for drying features shall not exceed those specified in this standard for the adjacent permanently submerged features (unless a different order of survey has intentionally been specified by the commissioning authority).
+Regardless of the positioning methodology, maximum allowable uncertainties for drying features must/should not exceed those specified in this standard for the adjacent permanently submerged features (unless a different order of survey has intentionally been specified by the commissioning authority).

 Floating Objects and Aids to Navigation